bert2/nfa-string-matching/README.md

 A tail-recursive version of `expandEpsilons` was implemented in commit b4023bd and yielded minor performance improvements.
 However, making `step` tail-recursive as well and generalizing the concept of tail-recursivying a doubly recursive function (535b1f7) actually decreased performance a little bit.
 Hence the change was reverted.

+I don't remember what yielded the performane improvments when updating the performance test results at commit ae5b53c.

+Between commits ae5b53c and 7978f37 I noticed stackoverflows during expansion of circular epsilon transitions.
+The fix for this had a negative impact on the automaton's runtime behavior.

 ### Reproducing the Performance Results

 Each test run of the implementation was executed and recorded the following way: